-Online marketplaces often (claim to) act as passive intermediaries between two independent parties - the seller and the buyer.
-As passive intermediaries they are not responsible, or have only very limited liability, for the products they are mediating.
-The EU regulations for the sale of tangible goods are based on the traditional retail model with physical stores in a defined geographical area.
-The main idea of this model is that there is a retailer in the single market who is responsible for the products and can be held liable if they do not follow applicable rules.
-This includes liability for product safety, consumer protection, copyright etc.
+The EU regulations for the sale and safety of tangible goods are based on the conventional trade model with economic operators (importers) importing the goods to EU and other economic operators resell the product through physical or online stores to consumers (distributors).
+The main idea of this model is that there is an economic operator (a manufacturer, an importer in certain cases an authorized person and a distributor) established in the single market who is responsible for the legal obligations arising from selling products to EU consumers and which can be held liable if they do not follow applicable rules or the product is not compliant.
+This includes responsibility and liability for product safety, consumer protection, copyright etc.